eslerm/ansible-briefly/README.md

 # Briefly Anisble

-Briefly Ansible was written to aid learning the fundamentals of Ansible through a desriptive and rudimentary demonstation of Ansible.
+Briefly Ansible was written so that people learning Ansible have a working demonstration that they can play and experiment with.
 Please read [Ansible's Documentaion](https://docs.ansible.com/) if you intend to use Ansible meaningfully.

-All files of Briefly Ansible should to be read so, that the reader can interpret how they fit together.

 A high level overview of Ansible is provided in these [slides](https://eslerm.github.io/briefly-ansible/).